Acidham/chromium-hist-bookmarks/README.md

 ## Configuration

-The Workflow uses only History&Bookmarks files when browser is installed.
-In addition the Workflow environment variables allows to limit which browser history&bookmarks will be searched.
+The Workflow uses only History & Bookmarks files when browser is installed.
+In addition, the Workflow environment variables allow limiting which browser history & bookmarks will be searched.

 * `True` = Included in search
-* `False` = Ecluded from search
+* `False` = Excluded from search

 ## Usage